 A study of the historical movement of peoples from around the world to the United States within the context of global political and economic changes that emphasizes transnational connections and the complex history of race, citizenship, and intercultural relations.
-(ATTR: AMSA, ARTS, GLST, HAM, HMAM, MULT)
+Prerequisites: HIST-101 or HIST-190.
+(ATTR: AMSA, ARTS, GLST, ILST, HAM, HMAM, MULT)